 We used plain white Cosmos quartz on the perimeter, and the island is Cambria Brittanica.
 I love, love, love the movement in the Brittanica!
 I was giddy when they put that in!
 To make the island stand out, we put a 3” mitered edge on the island.
 It’s not 3” all the way through- it just fits all the way around.
 If you image the way a shoebox lid fits, that is how this is done too.
 I love this detail that makes a big difference!
 I am also very happy with that upgrade!
 It’s all in the details, after all.

 The tile is beveled 3×6 subway tile.
-You can find our same beveled tile here for $2.79/sq ft!
+You can find our same beveled tile here for $2.40/sq ft!
 Bringing the tile up to the ceiling was another thing we did later and I LOVE it.
-Especially how it looks around all the smaller areas – it is just a nice touch without adding on a lot of money.
-It wasn’t TOO much of a stretch once all said and done, and the impact is big.
+Especially how it looks around all the smaller areas – it is just a nice touch without adding on a lot of money since the tile was affordable.
+The impact is big.

-Size: Our kitchen is open concept, so it looks out into our living room.
+Our kitchen is open concept, so it looks out into our living room.
 From the back wall of the kitchen (by the range hood) to the front of the kitchen (where the sofa in the living room backs up to) is 22′.
 Side to side – from the back wall of the refrigerator to the back wall where the sink measures 22′.We never feel claustrophobic in our kitchen!
 This is important with 4 kids.

 The faucet is the Moen StO Motion sense touchless faucet.
 I love the clean look.

 Another tip you might not think about is the placement of your electrical outlets.
 After paying all that money for gorgeous tile – why stick electrical outlets into your tile?
 Even worse if the colors and shapes don’t mix- you will not love that look.
-Put them in inconspicuous places, like moving them up directly under the cabinets.
-This is an additional cost, of course.
+Put them in inconspicuous places, like moving them up directly under the cabinets or find ways to blend them in.

-We didn’t “hide” ours, but we put them sideways to blend in with the horizontal tiles.
+We didn’t “hide” ours completely, but we put them sideways to blend in with the horizontal tiles.
 I am happy with that decision.

 The privilege of getting to design my kitchen to my liking is not lost on me.
 But this is always helpful to hear!

 - I dislike that the ends of the cabinets aren’t “finished” along with the sides of the island.
-It always feels like it’s missing something there!
-The more I see it the more I want to fix it.
-Some trim should be put on the end of the cabinets to finish them off.
+Trim should be put on the end of the cabinets to make them look more high end.

-- If I could go back I also would have added spaces for two more stools on the sides of the island where drawers are now.
+- If I could go back I also would have added spaces for more stools on the sides of the island where drawers are now.
 We are big on family dinners- we rarely don’t sit down with our kids at dinner time.
 But we also eat a lot of casual quick dinners during the week.
-It would be nice to have space for the 6 of us to all sit together on the island as a family for a casual dinner.
-Right now, if we eat together at the island the kids sit and we stand.
-That’s no good!
+It would be nice to have space for the 6 of us – or at least one adult!

 - I wish we had mixed in appliance cabinetry to store the toaster, blender, etc. into.
-This would have made the kitchen easier to pick up!
+This would have made the kitchen easier to clean up.

-If you would like to follow along on more of my home design, DIY, lifestyle, or other posts, I’d love to have you follow me on any of the following:
+If you would like to follow along on more of my home design or lifestyle posts, I’d love to have you on any of the following: